 High school students who are interested in applying to Harvard College should contact Harvard College Admissions with any questions.
 Members of the Social Studies Committee will be happy to advise you after you have been accepted to Harvard and have enrolled in classes as a first-year student.

 First-semester sophomores will be advised in their houses, but are also encouraged to consult their sophomore tutor or members of our freshmen-sophomore advising team: Dr. Bonnie Talbert, the Assistant Director of Studies for Freshmen and Sophomores, and Kate Anable, our Undergraduate Program Administrator.

-As soon as a student is admitted to Social Studies, he or she will be assigned an academic advisor.
+As soon as a student declares Social Studies, he or she will be assigned an academic advisor.
 In the sophomore year, the academic advisor is the student’s sophomore tutor.
 At the end of the sophomore year, students can keep their current advisor or may ask for a new academic… Read more about Who will be my academic advisor in Social Studies?